-All medicines will be stored safely.
-Pupils will be informed about where their medicines are at all times and be able to access them immediately.
+All medicines will be stored safely, either in a locked cupboard in the first aid area, or in the fridge in the staff room.
 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away.